thibaud200/light_novel/README.md

   - calibre from the calibre site : https://calibre-ebook.com/fr/download
   - tesseract from the site : https://github.com/tesseract-ocr/tesseract?tab=readme-ov-file#installing-tesseract or https://tesseract-ocr.github.io/tessdoc/Downloads.html

-Make sure that all the 3 apps above are in the PATH so it's easier
+Make sure that all the 3 apps above are in the PATH(windows or ather) so it's easier

 Then you need to install the dependencies :
   For windows :